Iximiel/cudaOnPlumed/Implementation.md

 The ND-reduction expects the data to be organized as a series of concatenated arrays:
 `[x0, x1, x2, ..., xn-2, xn-1, y0, y1, y2, ..., yn-2, yn-1, z0,... ]` and so on.

+### Finalizing the results

-After the reduction/accumulation the data is then uploaded to Plumed with the standard procedure:
+After the reduction/accumulation the data is then uploaded to Plumed with the standard procedure, again we use `cudaDeviceSynchronize();` for be sure that all the data have been moved to the CPU:
 ```c++
 cudaDeviceSynchronize();
 for (unsigned i = 0; i < deriv.size(); ++i)